projectcalico/calico/docs/etcdStructure.md

         {
           "cidr": "<CIDR of pool - eg. 192.168.0.0/16 or fd80:24e2:f998:72d6::/64>",
-          "ipip": "<IPIP device name if IPIP configured for the pool - usually tunl0>", }
+          "ipip": "<IPIP device name if IPIP configured for the pool - usually tunl0>", "masquerade": true|false
+        }

 The ipip field is only included if IPIP is enabled for this pool.
 IPIP is only supported on IPv4 pools.

+The masquerade field enables NAT for outbound traffic.
+If omitted, masquerade defaults to false.